jvelasc25/documentation-test/docs/user-guide/ad-cellpackbm-sl/ad-cellpackbm-sl hardware guide.rst

 Software
 --------
-The BMS Browser is a PC browser based Graphical User Interface (GUI) tool designed to work in conjunction with the hardware in the AD-CELLPACKBM-SL.
+The BMS Browser GUI is a PC browser based Graphical User Interface (GUI) tool designed to work in conjunction with the hardware in the AD-CELLPACKBM-SL.
 MyAnalog.com account will be required to download the BMS Browser GUI from below link:

 `BMS Broad Market GUI <https://www.analog.com/en/resources/evaluation-hardware-and-software/software/software-download.html?swpart=SD_ELPTRFU>`_